Great Pop Culture Debate

 Nehellenia & Zirconia (AKA Pythia)

 Nehellenia got her first maxi-challenge win!
 “Italia” queen Nehellenia has done well overall this competition — she has never been in the Bottom 2 — and has certainly been the center of attention on more than one occasion.
 I had thought we had moved past all the negativity that Nelly was dealing with from the other queens in the first few weeks following the talent shows, but apparently not because the queens were coming for Nelly tonight.
-It started even before the new challenge begin, with Alyssa Edwards — playfully, I think — calling out Nelly for calling her “grandma” in last season’s roast, and challenging her to a flexibility competition.
+It started even before the new challenge began, with Alyssa Edwards — playfully, I think — calling out Nelly for calling her “grandma” in last week’s roast, and challenging her to a flexibility competition.
 That energy continued in the mini-challenge, in which the Top 6 had to vote for one another for various superlatives (and reads).
 Alyssa was flabbergasted that Nehellenia did not win the Shadiest Queen designation and was not shy about saying it.

 But things got really spicy after judging for the makeover, when it was clear that Nehellenia and her partner, Pythia, were likely in the top, and “Down Under”’s Kween Kong just absolutely could not stand it.
 She repeatedly voiced her issues with Nehellenia’s makeover, specifically focusing on Pythia’s make-up, or lack thereof.
 Here’s my thing: I too noticed that the lower half of Pythia’s face had fairly little product on it (that we could see).
 There was no real contouring, very little blending.
 Kween stated repeatedly that she could see Pythia’s beard, but if I may: Pythia is a very hairy person (not a criticism, just an observation); I suspect she has 5 o’clock shadow by 2pm or earlier.
 I think Nelly did the best she could working with a completely different level of facial hair than she had ever worked with.
 And the eye make-up on both of them was basically identical.

 Beyond that, the family resemblance was undeniable.
 Nehellenia and Pythia had the best looks of the night by a WIDE margin, they worked together brilliantly on the runway, there was a real synergy between them.
 The challenge was not strictly a make-up challenge.
 It wasn’t.
 There were numerous components, and even if you accept Kween’s criticisms about Nelly’s make-up on Pythia, you can’t deny that the pair was very strong in multiple other areas here.
-Nehellenia earned that win, she doesn’t owe anybody anything, and if the fandom was not already rallying around her before this episode (spoiler: it absolutely was), it’s a full-on Nehellenia Fest now given the Cinderella story she is currently riding.
+Nehellenia earned that win, she doesn’t owe anybody anything, and if the fandom was not already rallying around her before this episode (spoiler: it absolutely was), it’s a full-on Nehellenia Fest now given the Cinderella story she is currently experiencing.

 Kween Kong & Prenene Kong (AKA Soa de Muse)

-I’m quite confident that Kween Kong is going to get ripped to shreds on the internet over her behavior in tonight’s episode, so I’m not going to bother to add to that barrage.
+I’m quite confident that Kween Kong is going to get ripped to shreds on the internet over her behavior in tonight’s episode, so I’m not going to add to that barrage.
 Instead I’m going to speak directly to her challenge performance.
 First, I think Kween did a great job assigning partners in this challenge.
 Wherever possible, she picked what I think were naturally complimentary pairings.
 Nelly and Pythia were the closest to each other.
 Kitty and Miranda were the comedy queens.
 And Kween immediately grabbed “Drag Race France” queen Soa for herself, to give us black and brown excellence.

 And that’s what they gave us in this challenge.
 Without question Kween did the best on the make-up challenge portion of this episode.
 Without question.
 Soa has literally never looked more lovely than she did tonight — RuPaul even basically told her she should keep that mug, because it really speaks to the star inside Soa — and the two of them undeniably looked like siblings.
 They also had great chemistry on the runway, and seemed to be having a ball.

 Where I think Kween fell short was on the looks.
 Don’t get me wrong, they weren’t bad.
 They both looked good.
 I liked the exaggerated gold boas/shrugs.
 But aside from those, the outfits weren’t particularly attention grabbing or interesting.
 Well made?
 Sure.
 Had a point of view?
 I can see it.
 But they did not have a “wow” factor.
-I think that is ultimately hurt Kween’s chances of winning, especially because Nelly and Pythia’s frocks were the definition of “wow.”
+I think that is what ultimately hurt Kween’s chances of winning, especially because Nelly and Pythia’s frocks were the definition of “wow.”
 For that reason, I think the silver medal is fully justified for Kween and Soa.

 I will add that, as a major Kween Kong fan, I was confused by her attitude in this episode, and I’m concerned about how this will ultimately impact her chances at the crown.
 If she makes it to the finale — and with only one elimination left, I think that’s likely at this point — this episode will likely cost her a lot of fan support.
 And that does play a role in who is ultimately selected as the winner of a season.
 It just does.